 Explanation of certain differences between the Governmental Fund Balance Sheet and the Government-wide Statement of Net Position.

-Fund Balances \$ 16,482,980 The cost of capital assets (land, buildings, improvements, machinery and equipment, infrastructure, and construction in progress) is reported as an expenditure in governmental funds.
+Fund Balances \$ 16,482,980

+The cost of capital assets (land, buildings, improvements, machinery and equipment, infrastructure, and construction in progress) is reported as an expenditure in governmental funds.
 The Statement of Net Position includes those capital assets among the assets of the City as a whole.

-Net capital assets 55,141,972 Long-term liabilities applicable to the City's governmental activities are not due and payable in the current period and, accordingly, are not reported as fund liabilities.
+Net capital assets 55,141,972

+Long-term liabilities applicable to the City's governmental activities are not due and payable in the current period and, accordingly, are not reported as fund liabilities.
 All liabilities, both current and long-term, are reported in the Statement of Net Position.

-Long-term liabilities (16,131,707) Accrued interest on liabilities (121,564) The net pension assets (Liability), and deferred inflows and outflows related to the Net Pension Asset is the difference between the total pension liability and the assets set aside to pay benefits earned to the past and current employees and beneficiaries.
-(8,383,437) Accrued compensated absences are not due and payable in the current period and, therefore, are not reported in the funds.
-Other Post Employment Benefits implicit liability (837,147) Accrued vacation and sick leave (925,591) Other long-term assets are not available to pay for current-period expenditures and, therefore, are deferred in the funds.
-Deferred revenue 1,640,166 Internal Service Funds are used by the City to account for the fleet operations, support services, and administrative and insurance services that are provided to the other departments and agencies on a cost reimbursement basis.
-The assets and liabilities of the Internal Service Funds are included in governmental activities in the Statement of Net Position.
-Internal Service Fund net position 1,328,394 Total net position \$ 48,194,066
+Long-term liabilities (16,131,707)

+Accrued interest on liabilities (121,564)

+The net pension assets (Liability), and deferred inflows and outflows related to the Net Pension Asset is the difference between the total pension liability and the assets set aside to pay benefits earned to the past and current employees and beneficiaries.
+(8,383,437)

+Statement of Net Position.
+Fund Balances The cost of capital assets (land, buildings, improvements, machinery and equipment, infrastructure, and construction in progress) is reported as an expenditure in governmental funds.
+The Statement of Net Position includes those capital assets among the assets of the City as a whole.
+Net capital assets Long-term liabilities applicable to the City's governmental activities are not due and payable in the current period and, accordingly, are not reported as fund liabilities.
+All liabilities, both current and long-term, are reported in the Statement of Net Position.
+Long-term liabilities Accrued interest on liabilities The net pension assets (Liability), and deferred inflows and outflows related to the Net Pension Asset is the difference between the total pension liability and the assets set aside to pay benefits

+Other Post Employment Benefits implicit liability (837,147)

+Accrued vacation and sick leave (925,591)

+•

+Deferred revenue 1,640,166

+administrative and insurance services that are provided to the other departments and agencies on a cost reimbursement basis.
+The assets and liabilities of the Internal Service Funds are included in governmental

+Internal Service Fund net position 1,328,394

+Total net position \$ 48,194,066

+- ,